photopea/UPNG.js/README.md

 * `img`: PNG image object (returned by PPNG.decode())
 * returns a Uint8Array of the image in a RGBA format, 8 bits per channel (ready to use in canvas2Dcontext.putImageData() etc.)

 PNG format uses the Inflate algorithm.
-Right now, it calls [Pako.js library](https://github.com/nodeca/pako) for the Inflate method.
+Right now, PPNG.js calls [Pako.js library](https://github.com/nodeca/pako) for the Inflate method.
 To remove this dependency, rewrite PPNG.decode._inflate() method.